Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

 Number 2: Old Properties Depreciate too

-When it comes to depreciating property, even second had properties depreciate.
+When it comes to depreciating older property, even second-hand properties depreciate.

-As long as the property was built after 1987, you will still be able to claim the capital works deduction for rental property.
+As long as the property was built after 1987, you can still claim the capital works deduction for rental property over 40 years from when they are newly constructed.

-The purchase price of your property includes the Land, Building and Plant and Equipment.
+The purchase price of your property includes the Land, Building Plant and Equipment.

-As a quantity surveyor, we help you apportion or break down those categories.
+We help you apportion or break down those categories as a quantity surveyor.

-With the new depreciation rules for rental properties, you can only claim depreciation on the plant and equipment now if the property is brand new.
+With the new depreciation rules for rental properties, you can only claim the plant and equipment if the property is brand new.

 Number 3: Use the Washington Brown Property Tax Depreciation Calculator